flpezet/analytics-readings/README.md

 This repository is a curation of good blog posts and books for Analytics Engineers.
 It can also be very useful for Data Analysts and Data Scientists.

 ## Contribute
 I really appreciate any contribution.
-Just make sure to write a couple of lines to describe the theme and why you found the resource useful.
+Just make sure to describe the theme and why you found the resource useful.

 # Readings